lawrencembise/RafikiChat/README.md

 # RafikiChat

 RafikiChat is a versatile live chat helper tool designed to integrate seamlessly with major social media platforms including Meta (Facebook, Instagram, WhatsApp), Telegram, and Twitter.
-It offers real-time messaging, media sharing, and a unified chat interface to enhance user communication and engagement.
+Built with Go, Go template language, HTML, CSS, and JavaScript, it offers real-time messaging, media sharing, and a unified chat interface to enhance user communication and engagement.

 ## Features